smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/01-Context-and-Setup/README.md

 This will highlight the path to that folder, copy it.

-Click on `Start → Edit the system environment variables → Environment Variables` Under System variables, click on **New**
+Click on `Control Panel → System and Security → System > Advanced system settings → Environment Variable`

+Under System variables, click on **New**
     Variable name: `PYTHONPATH`
     Variable value: the path you copied above